Joseph Ashfield Caulder is one of the in-laws that I just can't resist writing about.

 Joseph died on September 27, 1971 and Margaret died in 1973.
 They were both buried in Mount Pleasant Cemetery in Toronto.

-This article is taken from my family roots website.
-For more information check out my Family Roots.
+This article is taken from my Family Roots website.